CashMiracle/Polyray.Rasterization/README.md

 Any convex polygons are converted into a set of triangles.
 Concave polygons are not handled.
 The sample files do not have per-vertex normals for triangles or polygons so the same normal-interpolating triangle primitive is used for everything.

 Handles polyray keywords for ambient, diffuse, specular, microfacet, and reflection, resulting in the computation of the surface color for a ray.
 It finds the first intersection along the ray, and returns a weighted sum of the direct illumination from each light and the color.

+# Compiling and running
+The build directory contains the rasterization program.
+This can be run in the terminal using:
+./Raster input_file.ppm
+The output of this program is raster.ppm which can be viewed using Gimp.
+An example output is included in the root directory of this project.